This-Is-Prince/agent-other-sdks/docs/opensea.md

 # OpenSea Plugin

-The OpenSea plugin enables your AI agent to interact with OpenSea, the world's largest NFT marketplace.
-It allows for retrieving NFT collection statistics and recent sales data.
+The OpenSea plugin enables your AI agent to interact with OpenSea, the popular NFT marketplace.
+It allows for retrieving NFT collection statistics and sales data.

 ## API Usage